artisanfw/api/README.md

 $apiManager->setPreprocessor(new YourPreprocessor());
 $apiManager->setPostprocessor(new YourPostprocessor());
 ```
-The pre/post processors uses the `Artisan\Routing\Interfaces\IMiddleware` and are applied to all incoming requests.
+The pre/post processors use the `Artisan\Routing\Interfaces\IMiddleware` interface and are applied to all incoming requests.

 * Preprocessors are executed `before` the controller is called.
 * Postprocessors are executed `after` the controller is called.